Ausable Chasm: Geology

 Ausable Chasm is carved out of a 500-million-year-old, 520 ft-thick exposure of Cambrian Potsdam Sandstone.
 The sandstone of the gorge, formed from ancient tidal flats, preserves ripple marks, ichnofossils, and rare mid-Cambrian Scyphomedusae jellyfish fossils.

 Ausable Chasm itself is a result of the conclusion of the last glacial period at the end of the Pleistocene, about 10,000 years ago.
 Prior to the formation of the gorge, the movement of the Laurentide ice sheet during the last glacial period carved deep cliffs along the Champlain Valley, which were subsequently covered in glacial till.
 By the end of the last glacial period, the melting ice sheets formed the vast Champlain Sea, which inundated the current location of the chasm.

 The formation of Ausable Chasm began in its earnest when post-glacial rebound caused the Champlain Sea to recede, and the Ausable River, with considerably higher flow than today due to glacial meltwater, began downcutting through the layers of glacial till.
 Once the incipient Ausable Chasm had fully cut through the unconsolidated glacial till and reached the Potsdam Sandstone basement, the river fell over a buried scarp and formed the ancestral Rainbow Falls.
 As the falls receded due to headward erosion, the river exploited vertical joints in the sandstone, resulting in the river following a sharp, angular course.
 Other than the natural weakness of the vertical joints, the horizontal beds of Potsdam Sandstone are resistant to erosion, contributing to the gorge's depth and narrowness.
 Over the next 10,000 years, the Ausable River in some places changed courses and left relict paleochannels, with two, the Big Dry Chasm and Little Dry Chasm, being open to visitors along with the main gorge.

-Ausable Chasm today is a box canyon, with the Rainbow Falls having carved a 2 mi long gorge from its ancestral location to the present-day visitor's center.
+Ausable Chasm today is a box canyon, with the Rainbow Falls having carved a 2 mi long gorge from its ancestral location to the present-day visitor center.
 Modern development of the gorge has effectively been halted due to the construction of a dam upstream and the diversion of water from Rainbow Falls.
 Some formations that have been given names include Jacob's Well, a large pothole; the Cathedral; the Devil's Oven, a cave formed by the Ausable River; Elephant's Head; the Flume; Sentinel Rock; and Table Rock.